eventuate-examples/eventuate-examples-java-spring-todo-list/README.md

 * Query-side module - it handles query requests (ie. HTTP GET requests) by querying a MySQL materialized view that it maintains.
 It has an event handler that subscribes to Todo events and updates MySQL.

-# Signing up for Eventuate

-To run the Todo List application you need credentials for the Eventuate platform.
-You can get them by [signing up here](https://signup.eventuate.io/).

 # Two versions of the source code

 There are two versions of the source code: